ranchimall/reale/README.md

 *https://ranchimall.github.io/reale/*

 • reale is a short name for Real Estate
-• reale is a project under RanchiMall's first initiative at El Salvador
+• reale is a project under RanchiMall's first collaborative initiative "Project B" at El Salvador
 • The first project under Project B is Token Room
-• reale enlists all important information, data, technical products being used, and updated statistics of Token Room
+• reale enlists all important information, data, technical products being used, and updated statistics of the Token Room
 • Token Room is a physical room located at El Zonte Beach (Bitcoin Beach) in El Salvador
 • Guests can book room nights using Bitcoin, Lightning, or USD
 • It can also be booked through Airbnb